The Dow plummets over 300 points. Trump slaps more tariffs on China. Consumer confidence wanes.

 Motivation lags and many employees slack off

 When company performance is in limbo, many employees naturally use the time to mentally check out and take a break.
 It’s very easy for motivation lapses to trickle down hierarchy lines.
 Before you know it, half of your organization is taking 3-hour lunch breaks or secretly blocking conference rooms to interview with other companies.
-During this time, an intranet is a tool for organizations to help inspire and focus their employees.
+During this time, it is critical to improve company culture and an intranet becomes the tool needed for organizations to help inspire and focus their employees.

 People need to forge new connections